Best Film for the Nikon Nikkorex 35 II

 Consumer vs Professional Film

-The ISO knob is labeled as ASA/ISO on the Nikon Nikkorex 35II.
-The shift to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO knob is listed as ASA on the Nikon Nikkorex 35 II.
+The switch to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

 - Digital cameras 14+ stops

 - Negative film up to 13 stops